Tiff0416/taiwan-climate-rainfall/report.md

 ## Conclusion

 - **Is Northern Taiwan getting wetter?**
-  There is no clear increasing trend across all stations, but Xindian consistently shows high rainfall and frequent rain days.
+    I found no clear increasing trend across all stations, but Xindian consistently shows high rainfall and frequent rain days.

 - **Are extreme rainfall events increasing?**
   Some years saw unusually high daily rainfall, but no clear increasing pattern.